orxfun/orx-tree/README.md

 ### Recursive Nature of Trees

 Note that [`Tree`](https://docs.rs/orx-tree/latest/orx_tree/struct.Tree.html) has only few methods which mainly allow access to the root or to any node using node indices.
-Since every node represents a subtree with itself being the root of, the core tree functionalities are provided as methods of [`NodeRef`](https://docs.rs/orx-tree/latest/orx_tree/trait.NodeRef.html) and [`NodeMut`](https://docs.rs/orx-tree/latest/orx_tree/struct.NodeMut.html), which are immutable and mutable nodes, respectively.
+Since every node is the root of a subtree, the core tree functionalities are provided as methods of [`NodeRef`](https://docs.rs/orx-tree/latest/orx_tree/trait.NodeRef.html) and [`NodeMut`](https://docs.rs/orx-tree/latest/orx_tree/struct.NodeMut.html), which are immutable and mutable nodes, respectively.

 ### Traversals